ATP Challenger Tour · Round of 32 · Jiangxi Open

 Match summary

-Tung-Lin Wu meets Rigele Te in the Round of 32 at the Jiangxi Open on April 27, a hard court event in China.
-Wu ranks 326th globally; Te sits at 797th.
-The two have never played.
+Tung-Lin Wu meets Rigele Te in the Round of 32 of the Jiangxi Open on April 28, a hard court event in China.
+Wu ranks 326th while Te sits at 797th.
+The two have no previous head-to-head record.